Nancy Rani: Release

 The film planned for theatrical release multiple times but was postponed due to director's demise, financial and legal issues.
 Nancy Rani was released directly on the digital platform YouTube on 18 June 2025, under the Speed Audio & Video channel.

-Controversy
+Controversies

 The release of Nancy Rani was accompanied by a major public controversy involving lead actress Ahaana Krishna and Nyna, the widow of director Joseph Manu James.
 The dispute centered around promotional obligations, working conditions, and personal accusations exchanged through media and social platforms.

 Promotional Dispute

 Shortly before the film’s digital release, Nyna publicly accused Ahaana Krishna of refusing to participate in the film’s promotional activities.
 At a press meet, she stated that Ahaana had been fully compensated and was contractually obligated to take part in the promotion, but chose to distance herself from the project.
 Nyna appealed to Ahaana to show "humanitarian consideration," especially given the film was the late director’s last work and a tribute to his vision.